forkdump/runes-analytics/README.md

    1. The user tweets favorites, retweets are displayed on the chart.
    2. The user tweets can be filtered by date and number of posts.
 ## Local development
-1. Clone the project
+1. Clone and run the backend locally [Runes Analytics Backend](https://github.com/liashenko/runes-analytics-backend)
+2. Clone this project
-2. Run `npm install`
+3. Run `npm install`
-3. Run the server: `npm start`
+4. Run the frontend: `npm start`

 ### Running the tests
 - `npm test`